sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) It is an Operating system.

-b) It is an Operating system.

-c) It is an Operating system.

-d) Above mentioned all are various Operating Systems.
+Above mentioned all are various Operating Systems.
 Operating systems are Software.

 ---
 ---